 In the face of segregation, the deaconesses of the center provided services to all: whites, blacks and colored people.
 St. Mark’s was one of the few places in New Orleans where people of different races could meet together because we stood by our belief that God’s love is for all.

-When New Orleans public schools integrated in 1960, Peggy Foreman, daughter of our Pastor Andy Foreman, was one of the few white students to remain when little Ruby Bridges integrated William Frantz Elementary.
+When New Orleans public schools integrated in 1960, Pam Foreman, daughter of our Pastor Andy Foreman, was one of the few white students to remain when little Ruby Bridges integrated William Frantz Elementary.
 White protesters surrounded the school and cursed Peggy and Andy every day.
 The family received death threats and was forced to leave their parsonage and stay in the homes of Methodist ministers.
 St. Mark’s was picketed and vandalized.
 Still, we stood by our belief that God’s love is for all.

 Upstairs Lounge Fire